-If you plan a trip to an EU member state, you will most likely need to prepare for ETIAS.
-Except for Ireland, each member of the EU is or will be a part of the Schengen Area, which will soon require all non-EU travelers to register for ETIAS.
+If you plan a trip to an EU member state in 2024, you may be affected by the ETIAS.
+Except for Ireland, each member of the EU is or will be a part of the Schengen Area, which will soon require all non-EU travelers to apply for ETIAS.

-ETIAS is an easy process; approval is nearly instant, it digitally attaches to the traveler’s passport, and its validity lasts for three years.
+Applying for ETIAS is a straightforward process.
+Approval is nearly instant for a majority of applicants.
+Once approved, it digitally links to the traveler’s passport, and is valid for three years.
 More importantly, it will significantly enhance the safety and efficiency of European travel.